Feeling Feeling: Sensory Coordinate Mapping × Non-Visual Photography

 Step 4: Foil Mountain – Non-Visual Photography of Touch (3 mins)

-Move from the flat sun to a three-dimensional terrain: let your fingertips read the foil’s ridges, find a tactile coordinate, and capture a non-visual photograph guided by touch.
+Move from the flat moon to a 3D mountain.
+Let your fingertips read the foil mountain’s ridges, find a tactile coordinate, and capture a non-visual photograph guided by touch.

 Materials: one 30 × 30 cm sheet of aluminum foil